Naglfar: Cultural influence

 The ship appears in the videogame The Witcher 3: Wild Hunt and in its spin-off game Gwent as the vehicle the evil Wild Hunt uses to travel between worlds.

 The ship also appears in the videogame World of Warcraft in the Legion expansion.
 In the dungeon, Maw of Souls, players completed the last half of the 2 part dungeon on the Naglfar.
 This culminates as you defeat the final boss of the dungeon, Helya.

 In EVE Online, the Naglfar is a dreadnought capital ship.

+Naglfar appears as the Realmship of Water in Final Fantasy XIV: Evercold.

-The magic tome of the boss character Lyon in Fire Emblem: The Sacred Stones is named Naglfar.
+The magic of the boss character Lyon in Fire Emblem: The Sacred Stones is named Naglfar.

 John Myers Myers made Naglfar the name of the ship sunk in the opening paragraphs of Silverlock, setting his hero loose from the modern world to traipse his adventurous way into realms of myth and legend.

 Naglfar is the name of a Swedish black metal band.

 Naglfar is the central focus of the novel The Ship of the Dead by Rick Riordan, where the main characters go on a quest to prevent its launching.